Voting in Modern Virginia

 Source: Architect of the Capitol, Women's Suffrage Parade, 1917

-Assigning residents to the correct local, state, and Federal voting districts is the responsibility of local registrars in each county/city.
 In 2017, an election in Newport News for the 94th District in the House of Delegates ended in a tie vote.
 The winner was decided by drawing names from a bowl.

 Afterwards, it became clear that some voters had been assigned to the wrong precinct.
-The Joint Legislative Audit and Review Commission reported in 2018 that mis-assignment of voters was not unique to Newport News, in part because local registrars did not use address and boundary data consistently:12
+The Joint Legislative Audit and Review Commission reported in 2018 that mis-assignment of voters was not unique to Newport News, in part because local registrars did not use address and boundary data consistently:13

 The vast majority of voters potentially assigned to the wrong legislative districts are clustered along localities' boundaries.
 This results from discrepancies between state and local definitions of locality boundaries...